 Many people struggle with substance use.
 But it is my belief that everyone is recovering from something in this life.
 For many, substances are just covering up deeper issues facing humanity in general.

 Let us not sugar coat the situation we are in.
-As I write these words, I have students sitting in front of me who find it impossible to see the bright side of things.
-I have friends who have lost their hunger for life in general.
-I have family members who have forgotten to be thankful that they are alive.
+As I write these words, some of you reading this find it impossible to see the bright side of things.
+At home I have friends who have lost their hunger for life in general.
+I know of family members who have forgotten to be thankful that they are alive today.

 Feelings of emptiness across all demographics and all locations seem to be at epidemic levels (something that was true before this virus locked us all even further away from one another).
-And no, I do not think I am being overly dramatic about this.
+And no, I do not think I am being over-dramatic about this.

 So, what can we do about it?

-I’m not here to answer this question for you.
-Instead I will tell you what life has tough me so far, “Everything Is Temporary.”
+I’m not here to answer this question for you…not yet.
+Instead I will tell you what life has taught me so far; “Everything Is Temporary.”
 This applies to both good and bad times.
 Unfortunately, a lot of us just feel like things are bad right now.
-Well, to that I say, stick with me, I promise it will get better.

 Until then, I ask that if you know someone that is struggling with substances, depression, or any other ailment please remember to love them wherever they are at; without judgement or expectation.